mergesort/Boutique/Sources/Boutique/Documentation.docc/Articles/The @Stored Family Of Property Wrappers.md

 ## The @Stored Array

 Below we have a `NotesController`, a data controller.
-It has common operations such as the ability to fetch our notes from an API, along with adding, removing, and clearing them in our app.
+It has common operations such as the ability to fetch our notes from an API, along with inserting, removing, and clearing them in our app.

 ```swift
 final class NotesController: ObservableObject {